JaySabido/GettingandCleaningData/README.md

 The script is divided into 6 parts, one part for each requirement.
 Requirement 0 is reading all the txt files.

 Although the script reads both the Inertial Signals folders for the test and train data sets, these were not used.
-The 128 variables of the inertial signals data were not defined in the UCI HAR Dataset readme file.
-And these variables do not seem to match the 561-feature vector in the "features.txt" file.
+The 128 variables of the inertial signals data are the raw measurements per sliding window.
+These variables do not seem to directly match the 561-feature vector in the "features.txt" file.

 For parts of the script that were challenging to the author, references were given as comments in the actual script.

+## Why the data is tidy

+From our week 1 lecture, tidy data has the following characteristics:
+1. Each variable you measure should be in one column : Yes, the 86 variables are in one column each.
+2. Each different observation of that variable should be in a different row : each of the 30 persons have 6 rows of data.
+One row does not have data for more than one person.
+3. There should be one table for each "kind" of variable : The project requirement only called for one table.
+I chose the wide form of the data.
+4. If you have multiple tables, they should include a column in the table that allows them to be linked.
+For example, an ID. : Although the project requires only one table, there is a subject ID column for this.

+Based on the following the 4 guidelines, the data is tidy.

 ## Deployment